 Hernando County School District (HCSD), including charter schools and residential facilities, has established procedures for monitoring data collection, reporting and the use of manual physical restraint and seclusion at the classroom, school building and district levels.
 A Data Collection/Reporting Procedure Checklist: On the Day of the Incident and Incident of Restraint within three (3) days of the incident guides and documents the entire process.
 Every step identified in these documents must be followed explicitly and compliance will be monitored at all levels.
 District staff will provide training annually to administrators on the Restraint and Seclusion process and these administrators will then train ESE teachers and any other qualified staff in the process.
 The use of restraint is monitored at the classroom level by a school-based administrator who has been trained in the restraint and seclusion process.
 The administrator is responsible for investigating the restraint or seclusion, collecting the necessary data, reporting the data on the state-wide website and providing technical assistance to the teacher.
 The administrator may seek additional assistance for the teacher from other personnel such as the team leader, Behavior Specialist or School Resource Officer.
 In the case of charter schools or residential facilities, additional assistance may be requested from the designated liaison.
 The use of restraint is monitored at the building level primarily by the Principal and the Behavioral Specialist.
-The Principal may request additional support and/or technical assistance from other school staff or District staff including Exceptional Student Support Services & SEDNET.
+The Principal may request additional support and/or technical assistance from other school staff or District staff including Exceptional Student Education & SEDNET.
 With charter schools and residential facilities, the designated liaison, typically the Coordinator of ESE Instruction, will monitor the charter schools and residential facilities along with the trained site-based administrator.
-The use of restraint and seclusion is monitored at the District level by reporting any incidents of restraint and seclusion to the Director of Exceptional Student Support Services or designee by phone within 24 hours of when the incident occurred and by the Behavior Specialist (ESE student) or School Psychologist (504 student) providing a hard copy of the reported data to Exceptional Student Support Services when the web-based incident "Final Copy" is submitted.
-These reports will be reviewed weekly by the Director or designee and aggregated data will be reviewed monthly as a standing agenda item at the Exceptional Student Support Services Leadership Team Meeting.
-For the HCSD students who are residing in a contracted residential treatment facility, charter school or Department of Juvenile Justice facility, the staff in those facilities must provide data regarding the manual, prone, or mechanical restraint to the Director of Exceptional Student Support Services or the designee within the same time parameters as students residing in a HCSD school on the day of the incident.
+The use of restraint and seclusion is monitored at the District level by reporting any incidents of restraint and seclusion to the Director of Exceptional Student Education or designee by phone within 24 hours of when the incident occurred and by the Behavior Specialist (ESE student) or School Psychologist (504 student) providing a hard copy of the reported data to Exceptional Student Education when the web-based incident "Final Copy" is submitted.
+These reports will be reviewed weekly by the Director or designee and aggregated data will be reviewed monthly as a standing agenda item at the Exceptional Student Education Leadership Team Meeting.
 When applicable, the use of the restraint will be aligned with the student's Behavior Intervention Plan (particularly if a mechanical or prone restraint has occurred).
 All monitoring of data collection, use of restraint or seclusion, and reporting requirements will be the same for these facilities including site walk-throughs as needed.
-Residential facility walk throughs will be completed annually unless more frequent visits are deemed necessary by the Director of Exceptional Student Support Services.
-HCSD allows the contracted residential program (Carlton Palms) to utilize their restraint and seclusion practices described in the "Behavior Practices Manual" including the use of prone and mechanical restraint.
-However, these techniques must be reviewed by their medical review board and written in the student's Behavioral Intervention Plan and reviewed annually in the student's Individual Education Plan (IEP) meeting and progress monitored and reported to the district monthly.